A Planting Plan to Entice the Beneficial Insects

 My Favourite Perennials

-There are loads to choose from, heres a selection:
+There are loads to choose from, here's my favs:

 Summer Flowering